Julampus/ACADEMIA/Barnard 2025-2026/IntroPhil/PhilNotes/The Paradoxes of Time Travel.md

 	The issue is whether can coincides with the relevant set of facts (physical facts, potential facts) Lewis also proposes another individual, **Tom**, want's to kill the grandfather's partner.
 His motivations, planning, and even his convictions of himself as a time traveler are all the same.
 He just isn't a time traveler.
 Can **Tom** kill his partner?
 The answer seems to be a quite clear yes.
 But now there is another issue that arises (can you see it?)
 What is the difference between *Tim* and **Tom**?
 It is mostly the causal relationship and logical necessity of the grandfathers life.
 Now, there could be a branching timeline from this point, though I find that to be quite lame.

+The two truths are not compossible -> Yet there are two definitions of *could*
 ## Thought Cabinet
 How is the concept of the arrow of time playing out in this.
 In a way, both times, external and internal, are always moving forward.
 Their relative directions are what change, ultimately.
 In a way, this can be seen as analogous to a spatial dimension (take your pick of x, y, or z).
 A negative motion doesn't make too much sense, it is just motion in a direction.
 Negative motion is merely a relative term.
 But who is to say time works in any way like a spatial dimension‽